Bucharest Bucuresti, Romania Travel Guide

 Exercise caution for pickpockets in crowded public transport, especially during rush hour.
 Keep valuables secure.

 International brands (Hertz, Avis) and local companies at OTP and city locations.
-IDP for non-EU/EEA licenses.
+AN international driving permit for non--EU/EEA licenses.

 Available from specialized shops; appropriate license needed.